andreashuber69/eslint-config/README.md

 export default [
     ...config,
     {
-        // List the folders of your project that are excluded from linting (node_modules is always excluded).
+        // List the folders of your project that are excluded from
+        // linting (node_modules is always excluded).
+This is
-        // This is typically a superset of the folders listed in .gitignore.
+        // typically a superset of the folders listed in .gitignore.
         ignores: ["coverage/", "dist/", "doc/"],
     },
     {
-        // Only necessary if you'd like to change or turn off rules
+        // Only necessary if you'd like to change or turn off rules.
         rules: {
             // Change to your liking, e.g.
             "@typescript-eslint/return-await": "off",